Patient safety and good care is reliant upon continuous quality improvement.

 - All members of the team are involved on a routine basis.

-Data analysis tools for healthcare providers, such as POLAR, are increasingly common.
+Continuing on from Nightingale's legacy, we now have data analysis tools for healthcare providers, such as POLAR.
 They do a lot of the heavy lifting of the data extraction, transformation, mapping, and analysis.
-They make it easy for clinical and adminstration staff to visualise data for data analysis and identify patterns.
+They make it easy for clinical and adminstration staff to visualise data for analysis and spotting patterns.
+So you don't have to be a statistician like Florence, but you can still benefit from the data.

 PDSA (Plan Do Study Act) cycle